 This half-semester course examines contemporary management issues facing management of financial institutions.
 Current issues in consumer and corporate financial services are addressed from a business manager, CEO, and consultant perspective.

 Johnson Consulting Club - The Johnson Consulting Club is a student-run organization, with one of the consultants in residence as advisor.
-The club's mission is two-fold: to assist members in pursuing carers in consulting and to develop and nurture relationships with top consulting firms.
+The club's mission is two-fold: to assist MBA student members in pursuing careers in consulting and to develop and nurture relationships with top consulting firms.
 For more information, visit http://johnson.campusgroups.com/consult/about/.

 Excellent list of resources via the Cornell Graduate Consulting Club